 TPS (and the Scottish equivalent) is an excellent way to provide defined benefit pension benefits in a low risk and relatively low cost manner, but costs have increased dramatically and schools that participate in the TPS are subject to whatever changes future Governments choose to make.

-The recent cost increases have prompted many schools to take a fresh look at the way they provide pension benefits to teaching staff, while balancing the best interests of the school, pupils, parents and teachers.
+The most recent cost increases prompted many schools to take a fresh look at the way they provide pension benefits to teaching staff, while balancing the best interests of the school, pupils, parents and teachers.
 These reviews have also highlighted some political and other risks associated with TPS, which some schools are keen to avoid.

 Our independent expertise in both the TPS and alternative pension schemes puts us in an ideal position to support schools with these matters, whether it be modelling in relation to the options available, advice on suitable structures and providers if an alternative pension provision will be needed and wider support in relation to connected benefits such as group life cover and income protection.